brendanjcarlson/coding-temple-week-2-project/README.md

 ###### List group responsiblities below:

 Brendan Carlson:
-- Outline of class and control flow for main function
+- Main outline of class and control flow for main function.

 John Han:
--
+- Updated data structure for class.
+Wrote out take_ticket and leave_garage class functions.
+Created text + option dictionaries and implemented throughout code.

 Jordan Allen:
--
+- Wrote out pay_for_parking function and updated take_ticket function.

 ###### Provide name and approxamite line numbers where each person wrote their code

-Brendan Carlson:
--

-John Han:
--

-Jordan Allen:
--
+See markdown comments in parkingGarage.py for specific section contributions.